 The Specialty Store format is the lifestyle arm of the Group.
 It is committed to bringing a diverse spectrum of products and services to the Philippine market.
-The segment operates six (6) formats of specialty stores, namely: 1) toys and juvenile products retail under Toys "R" Us; 2) consumer electronics and appliances stores operated under Robinsons Appliances and Savers Appliance, 3) international fashion and beauty retail, 4) mass merchandise stores under Daiso Japan, Arcova and Super50, 5) pet retail under Pet Lovers Centre; and 6) Korean hard discount store No Brand.
+The segment operates five (5) formats of specialty stores, namely: 1) toys and juvenile products retail under Toys "R" Us; 2) consumer electronics and appliances stores operated under Robinsons Appliances and Savers Appliance, 3) beauty retail, 4) mass merchandise stores under Daiso Japan, Arcova and Super50; and 5) pet retail under Pet Lovers Centre.